 For the past 2 decades, many timetabling software applications have been happily interoperating with SIS's using .csv files.
 LISS is not very different to the idea of putting these .csv files into a web service.

 Click here for the latest version.

 Also of interest is the "LISS Development toolkit" - a simple Windows .exe program which acts as a LISS client, whereby RPC calls can be triggered at will using a sample dataset.
 We don't have a LISS test server yet available to the public. <?>

 There is no formal process for achieving compliance.
 In order to advertise "LISS Compliance" you must implement the basic features, or whatever subset of them your customers will expect from you.
 There is a bit more info on what is expected of you in section 1.4 of the specifications.

 LISS is managed by an informal group of Australian software vendors and stakeholders.
 The LISS process began in 2010, but building on experience gained over the previous 3+ years (web services) and 10+ years (flat-file interoperability).
 We welcome any input from stakeholders - send an email to any of the contacts below.

-The current members of the LISS association are:
+Some of the members of the LISS association include: